cits3007/cits3007.github.io/assets/labs/lab02-solutions.md

 Error: expected 1 command-line argument (an INT), but got 0
 ```

-since by default, `gdb` runs the program with no command-line
+since by default, GDB runs the program with no command-line
-arguments. (`gdb` should also print a message saying that our
+arguments.
+(GDB should also print a message saying that our
 program `exited with code 01`.
 By convention, programs on Unix-like
 platforms exit with a non-zero code to indicate an error.)